Connextstrategy/Electric-Vehicles-In-Washington-State/README.md

 Back End

 * The page created to showcase data visualizations runs without error.
-(7.5 points)
 * A JavaScript library not shown in class is used in the project.
-(7.5 points)

 The project conforms to one of the following designs